By Womaness Editors 4-Minute Read

 Fanning the Flames

 While you can’t eliminate hot flashes, there are simple lifestyle changes to help dampen the fiery feeling.
 Doctors recommend dressing in layers so you can remove clothing when you start to feel hot.
 Steering clear of certain foods such as hot and spicy dishes as well as caffeinated beverages and alcohol can also help.
 Women with a healthy weight often report less severe flashes than women who are on the higher end of the scale.
-Keeping natural hot flash solutions stashed in your bag or on your nightstand can be smart.
+Keeping cooling sprays stashed in your bag or on your nightstand can be smart.
 And a mindfulness practice such as meditation or deep breathing have helped many find relief from hot flashes or better manage the severity of them.

 In terms of supplements, Pycnogenol®, derived from a maritime pine bark extract from southwestern France has been cited in improving the symptoms of menopause, including hot flashes.
 Remember to always do your research and seek out a natural, clean supplement free from animal-derived ingredients, parabens, phthalates, sulfates, artificial colors, formaldehyde, and mineral oils.